 Double-entry bookkeeping requires a structure of the bookkeeping system harmonised with the effective requirements on the chart of accounts.

 International enterprise resource planning systems may be used in Hungary but they have to comply with local rules.

-- Account classes 5 and 8–9 contain the data for profit and loss statement and retained earnings for the year.
-Account classes 5–8 contain costs and expenses; class 9 is where sales and other revenues, proceeds from financial transactions and extraordinary revenues are reported.
+Account classes 5 and 8–9 contain the data for profit and loss statement and after-tax profit for the year.
+Account classes 5–8 contain costs and expenses; class 9 is where sales and other revenues and proceeds from financial transactions are reported.

 Certain accounting principles must be observed in the course of the preparation of the financial statements and the keeping of books, including, in particular:

 - 'true and fair view' principle,